trawick/edurepo/README.md

 edurepo
 =======

-Project to create a master repository of educational materials, including descriptions and outlines for standard courses as well as a rich set of materials
+Project to create a master repository of educational data, including descriptions and outlines for standard courses as well as a rich set of materials

 See docs subdirectory for more background information.